-(Note 1) Based on data from 162 changes identified through inspections and report collection during PY2022 (Note 2) If there was more than one reason, that change is included in the figure for each reason (a cumulative total of 223)
+(Note2) If there was more than one reason, that change is included in the figure for each reason (a cumulative total of 144)

 b.
-Mid-tier audit firms and small and medium-sized audit firms, partnerships and solo practitioners "Audit fee." formed the largest number of reasons among 34 cases of changing auditors (who replied as former auditors) identified through the inspection of mid-tier audit firms and small and medium-sized audit firms and the collection of reports from them.
+Mid-tier audit firms and small and medium-sized audit firms, partnerships and solo practitioners "Audit fee" was the most common reason among 45 cases of changing auditors (who replied as former auditors) that were identified through the inspection of mid-tier audit firms and small and medium-sized audit firms and the collection of reports from them.
 "Resignation proposed by auditors" formed the second largest number of reasons.
-Conceivable factors behind the reason include the shortage of auditors, in addition to bleak audited companies' performance, detection of improper accounting operations, and increased audit risks accompanied by fragile accounting systems (Figure III-5-6).
+Conceivable factors behind the reason include the shortage of auditors, in addition to bleak audited companies' performance, detection of improper accounting operations, and increased audit risks accompanied by fragile accounting systems.
+"Other" included the objective of unifying auditors with parent companies as well as the desire of the audited company to replace its auditor with a firm that has specialized knowledge and experience in the business in which the audited company is expanding (Figure III-5-6).

-Figure III-5-6: Reasons for changes in accounting auditors according to the predecessor auditor (unit: changes)
+Figure III-5-6: Reasons for changes in accounting auditors according to the predecessor auditor (unit: changes) <Audit firms other than large-sized audit firms>

-(Note 1) Based on data from 34 changes for which the reason was identified through the inspection by the CPAAOB in PY2022 and reports collected from five mid-tier audit firms and 43 small and medium-sized audit firms, 13 solo practitioners (Note 2) If there was more than one reason, that change is included in the figure for each reason (a cumulative total of 40)
+(Note1) Based on data from 45 changes for which the reason was identified through the inspection by the CPAAOB in PY2023 and reports collected from five mid-tier audit firms, 54 small and medium-sized audit firms and 24 solo practitioners.
+On December 1, 2023, PwC Aarata and PwC Kyoto merged to form PwC Japan.
+The reasons for the changes in PY 2023 were obtained from PwC Aarata prior to the merger.

+(Note2) If there was more than one reason, that change is included in the figure for each reason (a cumulative total of 49)